solecarved/macro-application/README.md

-adding deco soon
 i dont want to buy a 10 pound blade ball macro so i made my own